gabegraves/CS4641-Project---Small-Data-Big-Dreams/README.md

 ### Generative models for data synthesis:
 Synthetic data as a supplement to real data is another way to deal with small datasets.
 Specifically, we will test the GAN and Diffusion models on their efficacy in generating synthetic data.

-- GAN: We’ll use GAN on existing datasets to generate synthetic data.
+GAN (Generative Adversarial Networks): GANs consist of two parts: a generator network, which produces synthetic data, and a discriminator network, which tries to distinguish between the real and synthetic data.
+The two networks are trained together, with the generator network trying to fool the discriminator network, and the discriminator network trying to accurately classify the data as real or synthetic.
+This adversarial process leads to the generator network producing increasingly realistic data.
+The reason we believe GANs would work well for data augmentation is due to their ability to learn and mimic the complex distributions of real-world data.
+The training process of a GAN can be represented by the following min-max equation:

+min_G max_D V(D, G) = E_{x~p_data(x)}[log D(x)] + E_{z~p_z(z)}[log(1 - D(G(z)))]

+In this equation:

+- E denotes the expectation.

+- x is a sample from the real data.

+- z is a sample from the noise distribution.

+- D(x) is the discriminator's estimate of the probability that real data instance x is real.

+- G(z) is the generator's output when given noise z.

+- D(G(z)) is the discriminator's estimate of the probability that a fake instance is real.

+Diffusion models: Diffusion models are a class of generative models that generate data by simulating a diffusion process, which gradually adds noise to the data until it reaches a predefined noise level.
+The generated data is then obtained by reversing this process, gradually removing the noise.
+For tabular data, we will use a specific type of diffusion model called TabDPPM (Tabular Data Pre-training via Predictive Modeling).

+The reason we believe diffusion models would work well for tabular regression tasks is due to their ability to model the data distribution in a more granular and step-wise manner, which can capture the intricate structures in tabular data.
+The diffusion process can be represented by the following stochastic differential equation:

+dx = sqrt(2*Dt) * dW - Dt * grad_x(log p(x)) dt

+In this equation:

+- x is the data.
+- D is the diffusion coefficient.
+- t is the time.
+- W is a Wiener process.
+- p(x) is the data distribution.
+-
-- Diffusion model: We’ll use textual inversion on pre-trained diffusion models to engineer a prompt for our dataset, and use this prompt as a condition to generate synthetic data from the pre-trained diffusion model.
-We will use TabDPPM as a our diffusion model for tabular regression [2, 5].
+We will use textual inversion on pre-trained diffusion models to engineer a prompt for our dataset, and use this prompt as a condition to generate synthetic data from the pre-trained diffusion model.
+The textual inversion process involves finding the most likely latent variables that would have produced a given output, which can be used to guide the generation process.
 ### Transfer learning:
 We’ll further explore how we can fine-tune existing large models for small dataset classification tasks.
 - Changing all parameters of the model is probably unrealistic given our current devices.